parnustk/lisbackend/README.md

     cd lis # Inside project root
     git clone https://github.com/parnustk/lisbackend.git .
     curl -sS https://getcomposer.org/installer | php
     php composer.phar update

 You should have now folder vendor in Your project's root folder.
-Composer update follows composer.json
+Composer update follows composer.json file.
+In Windows download Composer on https://getcomposer.org/download/.
+Use context menu in Windows Explorer on root directory of the project to install the dependencies.

 ### Create virtual host